Nazrin Shah of Perak

-Sultan Nazrin Muizzuddin Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-Lah (Jawi: سلطان نظرين معز الدين شاه ابن المرحوم سلطان ازلن محب الدين شاه المغفور له; born 27 November 1956) is the current Deputy King of Malaysia and Sultan of Perak.
+Sultan Nazrin Muizzuddin Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-Lah (Jawi: سلطان نسرين معز الدين شاه ابن المرحوم سلطان ازلن محب الدين شاه المغفور له; born 27 November 1956) is the current Deputy King of Malaysia and Sultan of Perak.

 Nazrin Shah ascended the throne of Perak in 2014.
 As Sultan of Perak, he has been a strong advocate for education, Islamic moderation, and national unity.
 He has served as deputy king under Sultan Muhammad V of Kelantan (2016–2019), Sultan Abdullah of Pahang (2019–2024), and Sultan Ibrahim of Johor (2024–present).

 Early life

 Sultan Nazrin Shah was born on 27 November 1956 in George Town, Penang, Malaya during the reign of his grandfather, Sultan Yussuf Izzuddin Shah.
 He is the eldest son of Sultan Azlan Shah and Raja Permaisuri Tuanku Bainun.

 Academic life

 He studied at Sekolah Rendah Jalan Kuantan, Kuala Lumpur from 1962 to 1967, followed by lower secondary stage at St. John's Institution, Kuala Lumpur from 1968 to 1970, and furthered his upper secondary and sixth form at The Leys School, Cambridge (UK) until 1975.

-Sultan Nazrin holds a BA in Philosophy, Politics and Economics from Worcester College, Oxford.
-He also holds an MPA from John F. Kennedy School of Government at Harvard University, and a PhD in Political Economy and Government, also from Harvard.
+Sultan Nazrin holds a B.A. in philosophy, politics and economics from Worcester College, Oxford.
+He also holds an M.P.A. from John F. Kennedy School of Government at Harvard University, and a Ph.D. in political economy and government, also from Harvard.

 Sultan Nazrin's research interests are in the area of economic and political development in South-East and North-East Asia, historical national income accounting and economic growth in developing countries.

 Sultan Nazrin has also written articles and spoken on a wide range of issues including the role of the constitutional monarchy in Malaysia, education, Islam, ethnic relations and economic development.

 He has assumed the role of Financial Ambassador of the Malaysian International Islamic Financial Centre (MIFC), has been Chancellor of Universiti Malaya since 2014 and is the chairman of the Board of Governors of the Malay College Kuala Kangsar.

 Sultan Nazrin is an honorary fellow at Worcester College, Oxford University; and Magdalene College and St. Edmund's College, University of Cambridge; trustee of Oxford Centre for Islamic Studies, Oxford University, Royal fellow of Malaysia Institute of Defense and Security (MIDAS); Royal fellow of Institute of Strategic and International Studies (ISIS) Malaysia, Royal fellow of Institute of Public Security Malaysia (IPSOM); and the Royal patron for Malaysia International Islamic Financial Centre.

 He was conferred an honorary Masters of Business Administration by the Cranfield Institute of Technology, United Kingdom in 1993; an honorary Doctor of Economics by Soka University, Japan, in 1999; and an honorary degree by The University of Nottingham in 2016.